Order Workflow & Stages

 The Workflow Settings Page

-The workflow settings page (Dashboard → Settings → Order Stages) shows your entire order pipeline as a visual timeline with colored steps connected by a vertical line.
-Each of the 6 core stages is shown with its color and label.
+The workflow settings page (Dashboard → Settings → Order Stages) shows your entire order pipeline as a visual timeline.
+Each of the 6 system stages is shown with its color, label, and a description of what it does.

 System Stages vs. Custom Steps